My Bodychef experience.

 I have just returned home from work to a big box, my first body chef delivery.
 I won’t lie I am a little bit gutted, I had completely forgotten it was arriving today and this means tonight’s glass of wine and family size bar of chocolate are not going to happen.

 The box is packed full of food, and this is just three days worth, plus I can see lots of lovely items; salmon, brownies, crumble.
-Maybe this isn’t going to be that hard, like I said all I have to do is eat and I’v mastered that skill.
+Maybe this isn’t going to be that hard, like I said all I have to do is eat and I’ve definitely mastered that skill.

 All the food is labelled with the day, the meal and the calories making it super easy to organise.
 I line it all up in the fridge in day order, then go about my day looking forward to my first Body chef evening meal.